 - 26″ – Old-school standard, still used among fat and cruiser bikes.

 - 27.5″ (650b) – One of the most average size bike wheels, used among touring, mountain, and hybrid bikes.

 - 700c – Found on road bikes, built for faster rides.

 Different types of bike valves

 Schrader, Presta, Dunlop.
-Presta valves are often found on modern bicycles, from road to hybrid and mountain bikes, while the Schrader, same type as cars use, can be found on cruiser bikes and on most city bicycles.
+Presta valves are often found on modern bicycles, from the road to hybrid and mountain bikes, while the Schrader, the same type as cars use, can be found on cruiser bikes and on most city bicycles.
 Dunlop valves are also known as English or Woods valves.